Saladoc/Javacord-Website/docs/wiki/basic-tutorials/running.md

 Now you can execute the `distZip` or `distTar` task with Gradle.
 The task will create a distribution and package it in an archive file that will be placed in the `build/distributions` directory.
 Extract the content of those files on your server or whichever machine you want to run your bot on.

 The distribution usually only contains the directories `bin` and `lib`.
-From the distribution directory, run either `bin/yourbot` or `bin/yourbot.bat`, depending on whether you're running the bot on linux or windows.
+From the distribution directory, run either `bin/yourbot` or `bin/yourbot.bat`, depending on whether you're running the bot on Linux or Windows.

 ### Building a Distribution with Maven